 How to Size and Fit a Pack

-Once you've chosen your must-have attributes and figure out what activities you'll pursue, the last and most important step is fit.
+Once you've chosen your must-have attributes and figured out what activities you'll pursue, the last and most important step is fit.
 Ideally, you want most of your weight sitting on or close to your hips.
 Therefore, it is imperative that the pack you buy fits your torso.
 Most daypacks come in one or two sizes.
 Choosing the correct size is not as important as with a backpacking pack, but it is still a factor to consider.
 Make sure it will be comfortable.

 Measuring Your Torso Length

-You'll want to measure the length of your torso to makes sure the pack will fit on your back.
+You'll want to measure the length of your torso to make sure the pack will fit on your back.
 To measure your torso, use a flexible tape measure.
 Stiff construction measuring tapes tend to complicate this task but can get you close.
 Grab a friend for this measurement, and have them locate the first large bony bump at the base of your neck.
 This is your C7 vertebra.
-The C7 is easiest to locate if you tilt your head forward, and will be the top of your torso measurement.
+The C7 is easiest to locate if you tilt your head forward and will be the top of your torso measurement.

 Then, locate your iliac crest, which is where your pack will hold the brunt of the load weight.
 With your hands on top of your hips, fingers wrapping around your pointy pelvic bones, point your thumbs to your spine.
 This marks the iliac crest and the base of your torso measurement.
 Have your friend measure between your C7 and the spot between your thumbs.
 Compare this measurement with the size range of the pack you are eyeing.